Rajper

+Origin

+Rajpar is a subclan of Samma Rajputs in Sindh, Pakistan.
+They claim descent from Jam Hothi son of Unar or Thebo son of Unar.
+Rajper literally means "son of Raja", which is another name for Rajput.
+However, other sources suggest that Rajput is a broad term that encompasses various landowning groups that emerged from different historical and social processes in India.
+Rajput status was often claimed by groups that attained secular power or integrated with the existing society.
+Therefore, it is not clear if Rajpar are originally Rajputs or if they adopted the Rajput identity later.

+In another source, "Rajpar" is mentioned as being the son of Jam Hothi while "Rajper" is mentioned as a son of Jam Thebo and their descendants formed a collective identity.

 Rajpar society

 The Rajpars have many Parhaas (separate subcastes).
 These are not included in most names and many simply have Rajpar in their name.
 The Rajpars have a Sardar who is in charge of the Parhas although his authority is minimal, he has a lot of influence for the Rajpar community.
-Rajpers prefer to live in the village and to look after the businesses of their forefathers.
+Rajpers prefer to live in the village and look after their forefathers' businesses.
 Unlike most villages, Rajpers have electricity, gas, wide roads, transport facilities, a proper drainage system, schools, dispensaries/hospitals, and mini ? [sic] mills in their village.
 Women in this tribe are held high in respect.

-Major Rajpar subcastes
+Major Rajpar clans

 The Rajper group has over 70 subcastes although the ones mentioned here are the 50 major subcastes:

-Baghar, Bhaabhan, Bhaudinja, Chooharja, Dangeja, Daharja, Deenarja, Dodayja, Gagangja, Husinja, Haji, Jamerja, Jaara, Sameja, Jeendayja, Jeeyapota, Jogi, Jubairja, Khairayja, Kubar, Lakheja, Lakhuja, Meharja, Makai, Mojai, Maandar, Moheyja, Mulla, Mudafarja, Nanagoor, Paata, Pasaaya, Patuja, Puryari, Saheja, Sahaypota, Sadar, Samdani, Samaa, Samaari, Sanjarja, Sadri, Salaarja, Shahbaigja, Shiekuja, Tugruja, Uddheja, Veesar, Wedhar and Wadhaari.
+Ahusāmand, Baagh, Baghar, Bhaabhan/Baanbhan, Bandhān, Bhaudinja, Chooharja, Dangeja, Daharja, Deenarja, Dodayja, Gāgan, Gagangja, Husinja, Haji, Jamerja, Jaheja, Jaara, Jeendayja, Jeeyapota, Jogi, Jubairja, Khairayja, Kubar, Kahro, Khatuja, Lakheja, Lakhuja, Meharja, Makai, Mākia, Mojāi, Maandar, Moheyja, Mulla, Mudafarja, Masanja, Nangor, Paata, Pasaaya, Patuja, Puryari, Phul, Rattar, Saheja, Sahaypota, Sādarja, Sameja, Sādar/Sādhar, Samdani, Samaa, Samaari, Sanjarja, Sadri, Salaarja, Shahbaigja, Shiekuja, Sadardinja, Subhani, Sunani, Tugruja, Tatuja, Tagarja, Uddheja, Veesar, Valeja, Wedhar, Wadhria, Wādharja and Wadhaari.